tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_art_of_the_state.md

     <figcaption>The playlist.csv file printed line-by-line using a loop.</figcaption>
 </figure>

-The [`split()`](https://py.processing.org/reference/string_split.html) method can then be used to dice up each line into another list.
-This works using the delimiter argument you provide; in this case, a comma.
+The [`split()`](https://py.processing.org/reference/string_split.html) method can now be used to dice up each line into further lists.
+This works using the delimiter argument of your preference -- in this case, a comma.

 {% highlight py %}
 csv = loadStrings('playlist.csv')